ananthchellappa/bash-5.1/README.md

 i.e., till you do `set -o history`) you do get command recall with !number and arrow keys.
 These private mode commands will, of course, be forgotten once user exits private mode.

+The latest additions :

+Ignore & at end of previous command when using !$ (that is, use the word preceding the &) TAB completion now expands !!, !$, !old, !N:M, !-N:M, etc, even if embedded in text, like /!$/ Aimed at boosting productivity.

+** for demos, please view the animated GIFs in the demos folder **

 Introduction
 ============